Update – Aug 22, 2020:

 Step by Step Instructions to Setup Operator

-- From OpsMx, we have contributed a simplified image which brings up the Spinnaker services.
+- From OpsMx, we have contributed a simplified image that brings up the Spinnaker services.

 - To download the Operator and bring access Spinnaker, execute the steps available here